brave/nitriding/README.md

 For an example on how to create and check attestations see `examples/main_test.go`.
-The test runs `examples/main.go` to create a server based on a  `StandaloneAttester` that makes attestations on you local machine based on a self-signed certificate. `example/main.go` also contains instructions on how to configure a server based on a `NitroAttester` to create attestations using the Nitro Secure Module (NSM) on a Nitro Enclave.
+The test runs `examples/main.go` to create a server based on a  `SelfSignedAttester` that makes attestations on you local machine based on a self-signed certificate. `example/main.go` also contains instructions on how to configure a server based on a `NitroAttester` to create attestations using the Nitro Secure Module (NSM) on a Nitro Enclave.